nextcloud/documentation/user_manual/installing_apps.rst

 +you have downloaded a version incompatible with the ownCloud version in use

-+the app contains malicious code
++the app has been rejected by the internal app code checker

 +there is a genuine bug in the app that prevents it from running.